grsan45/GOOSE/README.md

 Any code not of my own design (mundane math functions) is credited to its "original" author via a comment.

-The font is temporarily stored in the `src/` folder until (S)ATA / IDE and filesystem support is implemented.
+The font is temporarily stored in the `src/` folder until filesystem support is implemented.

 ---